pawanti8421/Dental-clinic-management/README.md

-Staff Management
+Staff Management:

 Staff Scheduling: Enables efficient scheduling of dentist shifts and availability, ensuring optimal resource utilization.

-Appointment and Treatment Management
+Appointment and Treatment Management:

 Appointment Tracking: Keeps track of all upcoming, and completed appointments with detailed records.